KBJR-TV: Analog-to-digital conversion

-KBJR-TV discontinued regular programming on its analog signal, over VHF channel 6, on February 17, 2009, to conclude the federally mandated transition from analog to digital television.
-The station's digital signal remained on its pre-transition UHF channel 19, using PSIP to display KBJR-TV's virtual channel as 6 on digital television receivers.
+KBJR-TV ended regular programming on its analog signal, over VHF channel 6, on February 17, 2009, to conclude the federally mandated transition from analog to digital television.
+The station's digital signal remained on its pre-transition UHF channel 19, using virtual channel 6.

-Translators
+KRII translators

 In addition to the main signal, KRII is rebroadcast on several translators in northern Minnesota.